ycarowr/UnityHexagonLibrary2d/README.md

 The repository contains an API to create, find and store data inside a hexagonal board using Unity [TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.

 The reasons that I made this project are the following:
-1. I wanted a generic API that could be easily be extented or integrated into a secondary project;
+1. I wanted a generic API that could be easily be extended or integrated into a secondary project;
 2. I wanted to have a set of generic classes that manage hexagons and are able to store any kind of data.
-What I mean by data: creatures, pieces, itens or whatever the main project needs;
+What I mean by data are: creatures, pieces, itens or whatever the main project needs;
 3. I wanted to use the native Unity [TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components;

 You can find below images that illustrate the functionalities and an overview of the system's implementation.